CodyDiBella/data-structures/README.md

 ---

-## Binary Search Tree in more detail
+## Binary Search Tree quick overview

 A Binary Search Tree is a data structure that has some special properties.
 First, it is a tree, which means it has nodes connected by edges, but it is a special kind of tree where each node has at most two children (hence the "binary" part of the name).